Ricky J. Sethi: Career

 Prior to joining Fitchburg State University (FSU), he served as a Research Scientist at the University of Massachusetts Amherst (UMass Amherst) and the UMass Medical School, as well as at the University of California, Los Angeles (UCLA) and the University of Southern California (USC) Information Sciences Institute.
 During his tenure at UCLA/USC, he was selected as a National Science Foundation (NSF) Computing Innovation Fellow (CIFellow) by the Computing Research Association (CRA) and the Computing Community Consortium (CCC).

 He has authored or co-authored more than 50 peer-reviewed papers and book chapters and made numerous presentations on his research.
 He has taught various courses in computer science, physics, and general science.
 He was also the Lead Integration Scientist for the WASA project, supported by the NSF and ONR, as well as part of the UCR DARPA VIRAT program.
 He was the Local Organizing Chair for the ACM International Conference on Intelligent User Interfaces, a member of IEEE, and the Associate Editor-in-Chief for the Journal of Postdoctoral Research.
 His work has been featured on The Huffington Post, The Conversation, and The Sentinel.
+He was also spotlighted as an Indian-American Computer Scientist by NRI Today.

 Sethi has received numerous grants and awards for his research, including funding from the National Science Foundation (NSF), National Endowment for the Humanities (NEH), and Amazon.

 He is an associate editor for Frontiers in Artificial Intelligence and has served on the editorial boards of several other journals.